2k College Scholarship

 His mom also helped, so he puts down her name as the person in charge of the program.

-They probably won’t call her anyway, so it doesn’t really matter.
+They probably won’t call her anyway, so he assumes it doesn’t really matter.

-Getting excited that he’s almost done with the application, Joe thinks about his G.P.A.
-His grades averaged out to 3.44 on his latest transcript, so that more than likely makes him eligible to apply for the scholarship, which specifically stated that it was for students with a G.P.A. of 3.5 and above.
+Getting excited that he’s almost done with the application, Joe thinks about his GPA His grades averaged out to 3.44 on his latest transcript, so that more than likely makes him eligible to apply for the scholarship, which specifically states that it is for students with a GPA of 3.5 and above.

 Keeping that in mind, he types in “3.5” for his grades and does not think about the copy of the transcript that he will need to include in the scholarship application packet.